Mamba413/rvs/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# rvs
+# esllasso

-The goal of rvs is to carry out robust variable selection through exponential squared loss.
+The goal of esllasso is to carry out robust variable selection through exponential squared loss.
 Specifically, it solves the following optimization problem: